Mainframe-Renewal-Project/sear-docs/index.md

 ## Mission Statement

 As automation becomes more and more prevalent, the need to manage the security environment programmatically increases.
 On z/OS that means managing a security product like the IBM **Resource Access Control Facility** _(RACF)_.
 RACF is the primary facility for managing identity, authority, and access control for z/OS.
 There are more than 50 callable services with assembler interfaces that are part of the RACF API.
-The complete set of interfaces can be found [here](https://www.ibm.com/docs/en/zos/latest?topic=racf-zos-security-server-callable-services).
+The complete set of interfaces can be found [in the IBM documentation](https://www.ibm.com/docs/en/zos/latest?topic=racf-zos-security-server-callable-services).

 &nbsp;